 - Any adverse credit history, such as bankruptcy, County Court Judgments (CCJs) and court decrees

-- If you have any previous names and addresses which you may not have disclosed
+- Whether you have any previous names and addresses which you may not have disclosed

-- Whether there’s any undisclosed credit history which is linked to your current and most recent homes
+- Whether there's any undisclosed credit history linked to your current and most recent homes

-- Any bank account details you provide are for a genuine back account
+- Whether bank account details you provide are for a genuine bank account

-You could be asked for your bank account details or a bank statement to verify your bank account along with your passport and any relevant visas to prove your right to live in the UK.
-Having these ready will help you to keep your application ticking along and prevent any unnecessary delays.
-Make sure your paperwork is in date and valid - if they're not, we can't use them and the time it takes between us requesting new documents and the tenant sourcing and sending them can often be very lengthy.
+We may ask for your bank account details or a bank statement to verify your bank account, your passport, and any relevant visas to prove your right to live in the UK.
+Having these ready will help you keep your application ticking along and prevent unnecessary delays.
+Make sure your paperwork is in date and valid - if they're not, we can't use them, and the time it takes between us requesting new documents and the tenant sourcing and sending them can often be very lengthy.

-Also, make sure you send over all the details we need including FULL address and contact details including your mobile number and your email address.
+Also, make sure you send over all the details we need including FULL address and contact details, including your mobile number and email address.

-Remember, if you're sending over bank statements as proof of your savings, they must include your FULL name, otherwise we can't accept them or will have to request that you re-send them - which can often make the process lengthier.
+If you're sending over bank statements as proof of your savings, they must include your FULL name.
+Otherwise, we can't accept them or will have to request that you re-send them - which can often make the process lengthier.